 Jen's Jesus Journey, Poetry Darkness & Light by Jenne Brown © May 24, 2018 In hours between dusk and dawn When minds are weary and drawn, When souls are meant for sleeping Crackling light comes streaking.
 Illuminating dreams with eerie shadows, Pounding sounds of battle’s bellow.
 Too soon a banshee shrieking Bursts upon my slumber, seeking Entrance into my unfocused state, As impoverished senses strive awake To find a storm of darkness and light Brewed this hot, humid summer night.
 Alone my house stands in the dark countryside Without city noise, without city lights.
 Sheltered from eyes by a curve in the road With trees to hide my abode.
 Windows of covering bereft This play of lightening I must now accept.
 Water and wind toss the sturdy trees, Beat a flurry upon frantic leaves.
 The maple strikes against the glass – Let me in, Let me in, it gasps.
 I see the apple trees shaken, Slender branches slapping without breaking.
 I sit ‘neath the window, sill clutched ‘tween my fingers.
 I could go, but choose to linger.
 Peering past my window ledge, Down to the meadow on horizon’s edge.
 In the allotment of my gaze, I observe the storm’s forays.
 Rain hurls itself to the ground, Wave upon wave wears it down.
 A thousand warriors upon each front, A thousand lines earth must confront.
 Power erupts from forces fighting high, In heaven’s realm, hidden from eye.
 Explosions that crash and break and dive, Screaming through a paralyzed sky.
 I am blinded by light Flashing as it ignites.
 Creeping into corners where darkness is kept, Awakening chambers where night has slept.
 Niceties of the day all stripped away, The normalcy of light left me naught but night.
 Naught but flickers and glimmers upon my vision, Naught but deafening din without remission.
 Against the torrent, reason seeks a voice, To rise above the roaring noise.
 It must sometime end – The strength of the wind Will sweep this storm from my door, And reach to farther, further shores.
 And yes, at last, the storm does blow Not out, but farther down the road.
 And the wind reduces to a breeze.
 The only rain, pitter-patter drops from leaves.
 Light flickers in the distance far away, As thunder rolls like echoes of another day.
 But the storm gives one final cry Before it lies down to die.
 Crack, the air screeches as it’s ripped apart.
 And slipping senses come to with a start Eyes seek to know what they are seeing.
 As ears hear thunder that pulls and tumbles, Crashing oceans of racket and rumble.
 Before this last stand, this barrage upon the night, This cry that seemingly rips Right through my soul And the whole of all that exists, Simply whimpers and simpers and fades into the mist.
 And just as suddenly – terror and fear can no longer be found, Though moments past my breath was bound.
 We all shall know our own storms, When doubt crowds and confidence is torn; When life seems too large, And trust too hard.
 When the destroyer strives To ravage the calm in our lives.
 The enemy’s attacks can appear relentless, With displays that consume our senses.
 For the deceiver hides behind pernicious lies, Spewed to discourage and entice compromise.
 Yet we must not justify reasons to concede, Despite blows that strike so deep.
 In ferocity life may roar and rock and roll, But refuse its entrance into the sanctuary of our soul.
 Confront our fears face to face, Undo the bindings which would encase.
 I will not bow in deference to the terrors of the night, Regardless their gaudy display of fraudulent might.
 Determine to tenaciously contend, Jesus paid the price that we might win.
 So, we find God’s promises assured When we choose to believe, choose to endure.
 And a growing confidence is gained As God is proved in the triumph attained.
 Through chaos and calamity we cease not to believe.
 God’s truth more real than what mere senses perceive.
 So, we deny disaster, Push past fear that would master, Defy the deceiver to boldly claim The victory bestowed us through Christ Jesus’ name.
 Though life’s storms can still stir shivers of fright, Now, I perceive a greater depth and beauty to persist in delight.
 Where once all I found was terror, now I find a thrill, For God leads me and His presence is with me still.
 And times I could flee, I choose to stay, longing to see, Something greater that lies beyond comfort and quiet skies.
-Jenne Brown Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window) Related Previous My Best Friend Newer "Happily Ever After" Doesn't Exist You May Also Like If I’m Worth so Much, Why do I Feel so Worthless?
-July 20, 2017 Unfamiliar Terrain December 26, 2017 The Symbol of the Cross September 20, 2017 Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
-Comment Notify me of follow-up comments by email.
+Jenne Brown Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Pinterest (Opens in new window) Related Previous My Best Friend Newer "Happily Ever After" Doesn't Exist You May Also Like The Walk Home November 28, 2017 We’re Here to Support One Another, Not Fix One Another July 17, 2017 My Tiny Bit of Faith and This Mountain That I Face January 15, 2018 Leave a Reply Cancel reply Your email address will not be published.
+Required fields are marked *Name * Email * Website Comment Notify me of follow-up comments by email.
 Notify me of new posts by email.